-25.3 Twitter Template
+26.3 Twitter Template

-Spring Integration uses the same familiar template pattern to interact with Twitter.
-Since current Twitter support is based on the Twitter4J API we provide a simple Twiter4JTemplate.
-For anonymous operations (e.g., search), you don't have to define Twitter4JTemplate explicitly, since a default instance will be created and injected into the endpoint.
-However, for authenticated operation (update status, send direct message, etc.), you must configure Twitter 4JTemplate as a bean and inject it explicitly into the endpoint, because the authentication configuration is required.
-Below is a sample configuration of Twitter4JTemplate:
+As mentioned Integration above, Spring relies upon Spring Social, and library provides implementation of the template an pattern, org.springframework.social.twitter.api.impl.TwitterTemplate to with Twitter.
+For anonymous operations (e.g., search), you don't have to define an instance of TwitterTemplate explicitly, since a default instance will be created and injected into the endpoint.
+However, for authenticated operations (update status, send direct message, etc.), you must configure a TwitterTemplate as a bean and inject it explicitly into the endpoint, because the authentication configuration is required.
+Below is a sample configuration of TwitterTemplate: